-The Recovery Accountability and Transparency Board is a non-partisan, non-political agency created by the American Recovery and Reinvestment Act of 2009 with two goals:
+The Recovery Accountability and Transparency Board is a non-partisan, non-political agency originally created by the American Recovery and Reinvestment Act of 2009 (ARRA) with two goals:

-Kathleen S. TIghe was appointed Chair of the Board by President Obama in December 2011.
+Kathleen S. TIghe was appointed Chair of the Board by President Obama in December 2011, replacing Earl E. Devaney who retired.
 Eleven Inspectors General from various federal agencies serve with her.
-Tighe replaced Earl E. Devaney, who retired.
+The Board is due to sunset on September 30, 2015.